RobL371/alpharetta-lions/exampleSite/content/english/event/event-salmon-04-2021.md

 * Salmon $18 per pound.  *It is best to order by the slab (typically 2 - 3 pounds each), but you may order by the pound.*
 * Ribs $20 per rack.

-To order, please contact Mark Pamperin or email smoked@alpharettalions.com
+To order, please contact Mark Pamperin or email smoked@alpharettalions.com.
+Order deadline is Wednesday, March 31.

 #### Thursday, April 1st